 - Find a decluttering approach that works for you.
 There’s no-one size fits all approach when it comes to decluttering and there are other options than the KonMari method out there.

-It’s also all the time you spend wandering aimlessly on social media and checking all the notifications you keep receiving and that prevent you from staying focus on the task at hand.
+It’s also all the time you spend wandering aimlessly on social media and checking all the notifications you keep receiving and that prevents you from staying focused on the task at hand.

 How To Deal with Digital Clutter